lxc/linuxcontainers.org/content/lxd/introduction.md

 The LXD project was founded and is currently led by [Canonical Ltd](https://www.canonical.com)
 and Ubuntu with contributions from a range of other companies and individual contributors.

-LXD is currently in very active development and isn't yet ready for production use.

 # Features
 Some of the biggest features of LXD are: